awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ![\[Showing the hidden Lambda files\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-lambda-files.png)

-To invoke the function, see [Invoke a Lambda Function](#lambda-functions-invoke)\.
-If the function has a related API in API Gateway, to invoke the API, see [Invoke an API Gateway API for a Related Lambda Function](#lambda-functions-api)\.
+To invoke the function, see [Invoke a Lambda function](#lambda-functions-invoke)\.
+If the function has a related API in API Gateway, to invoke the API, see [Invoke an API Gateway API for a related Lambda function](#lambda-functions-api)\.

-## Create and Deploy Lambda Functions with the AWS Serverless Application Repository<a name="lambda-functions-create-repo"></a>
+## Create and deploy Lambda functions with the AWS Serverless Application Repository<a name="lambda-functions-create-repo"></a>

 You can use the AWS Cloud9 IDE and the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) to create multiple Lambda functions at the same time, Lambda functions along with supporting components at the same time, or Lambda functions that are owned by entities other than AWS\.
-If you already have Lambda functions in your AWS account for the AWS Region you set earlier, skip ahead to [Import a Lambda Function](#lambda-functions-import)\.
+If you already have Lambda functions in your AWS account for the AWS Region you set earlier, skip ahead to [Import a Lambda function](#lambda-functions-import)\.

 1. In a separate web browser tab, open the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com)\.